Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

        sel.waitForPageToLoad("30000")
        self.failUnless(sel.is_text_present("Results * for " + search))

 Why would we want a separate file with data in it for our tests?
 One important method of testing concerns running the same test repetetively with differnt data values.
 This is called *Data Driven Testing* and is a very common testing task.
 Test automation tools, Selenium included, generally handle this as it's often a common reason for building test automation to support manual testing methods.

 The Python script above opens a text file.
 This file contains a different search string on each line.
 The code then saves this in an array of strings, and at last, it's iterating over the strings array and doing the search and assert on each.

 This is a very basic example of what you can do, but the idea is to show you things that can easily be done with either a programming or scripting language when they're difficult or even impossible to do using Selenium-IDE.

 Error Handling
 ~~~~~~~~~~~~~~

 *Note: This section is not yet developed.*

-A quick note though--recognize that your programming language's exception-handling support
+A quick note though--recognize that your programming language's exception-
-can be used for error handling and recovery.
+handling support can be used for error handling and recovery.

 ..
 TODO: Complete this...
 Not sure if the scenario that I put is the best example to use
 ..
 Then, what if google.com is down at the moment of our tests?
 Even if that sounds